Are yoga mats recyclable in Australia?

 Often, when I sell my yoga mats wholesale to a yoga studio, they ask what they can do with their old mats.
 I wanted to provide a clear, informed answer, which began this whole deep dive into the complexities of yoga mat recycling in Australia.

 Through my research, I discovered TerraCycle, a Sydney-based company that has become a global leader in recycling hard-to-recycle materials.
-TerraCycle sells 'Zero Waste Boxes'—you purchase one of these boxes, fill it with items like yoga mats that aren't accepted by your local curbside recycling service, and send the items back to them.
+TerraCycle sells 'Zero Waste Boxes'—I purchase one of these boxes, fill it with used non-biodegradable yoga mats that people send to me and that aren't accepted by their local curbside recycling service, and send these old yoga mats back to TerraCycle.
 TerraCycle then uses specialised people and equipment to process these items into new products.
 Specifically, old yoga mats are shredded into small pieces, converted into pellets, and then sent to manufacturers who use these pellets to create new soft surfacing for Australian playgrounds and sports pitches.

 The downside?

 It’s the cost.
 To purchase a Zero Waste Box which fits 5 yoga mats costs AUD$213, which when broken down means it costs $42 to responsibly recycle just one yoga mat.
-And, to confirm, that $42 cost is shouldered by the person who sends their yoga mat to TerraCycle in order to have it properly recycled.
+And, to confirm, that $42 cost is shouldered by the person who buys the TerraCycle box.
 TerraCycle keeps a small fraction of that $42 cost (they are a privately owned company after all, trying to run a sustainable business model – staff need to be paid, marketing needs to be done etc etc) and the rest goes to the specialised people and plants that recycle these traditionally hard-to-recycle items.

 So that’s the hard truth about responsibly recycling yoga mats in Australia – it can be done, and good companies like TerraCycle are stepping in.
 But the cost of recycling is expensive and the number of people willing to pay $42 to recycle their old yoga mat are in the minority rather than majority.